-This region of Mexico has interesting mountain villages that are home to native craftspeople.
 We stay at a bed and breakfast that is owned by an American and is located only a few minutes walk to the town square.
-The rooms are set around a verandah and flower filled gardens and the friendly staff gives personal service and prepares delicious home style meals.
-Expect to have a fantastic experience with trips to the archaeological sites, visits to the craft villages and markets and the ability to meet the craftspeople of this area.
+The rooms are set around a verandah with flower filled gardens and a friendly staff who gives personal service and prepares delicious home style meals.

 Most meals (see itinerary)